jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/detailed_doc1.md

 - `df_resid`: a scalar representing the degrees of freedom for the residuals
 - `tolerance`: a scalar representing the tolerance for determining which eigenvalues to include in the calculations (default is 1e-8)

 The function first assigns the input parameters to local variables `v`, `p`, `q`, and `s`.
 It then calculates the number of eigenvalues greater than the tolerance and assigns it to `n_e`.
-It also calculates two arrays `eigv2` and `eigv1` based on the eigenvalues.
+It also calculates `eigv2` as the subset of eigenvalues greater than the tolerance and `eigv1` as the reciprocal of each eigenvalue in `eigv2`.

-The function then creates an empty DataFrame called `results` with columns 'Value', 'Num DF', 'Den DF', 'F Value', and 'Pr > F', and index values "Wilks' lambda", "Pillai's trace", "Hotelling-Lawley trace", and "Roy's greatest root".
+The function then creates an empty DataFrame called `results` with columns named 'Value', 'Num DF', 'Den DF', 'F Value', and 'Pr > F', and index values corresponding to different statistics.

-Next, the function defines a nested function `fn` that returns the real part of a complex number.
-This function is used to convert the eigenvalues to real numbers.
+Next, the function defines a helper function `fn` that returns the real part of a complex number.

-The function then calculates the values for "Wilks' lambda", "Pillai's trace", "Hotelling-Lawley trace", and "Roy's greatest root" using the formulas provided in the code.
-The results are stored in the `results` DataFrame.
+The function then calculates the values for each statistic and assigns them to the corresponding cells in the `results` DataFrame.

-Finally, the function calculates the F values and p-values for each statistic using the `stats.f.sf` function from the scipy library.
-The results are stored in the `results` DataFrame and the DataFrame is returned as the output of the function.
+Finally, the function calculates the degrees of freedom and F-values for each statistic, calculates the p-values using the `stats.f.sf` function from the `scipy` library, and assigns them to the corresponding cells in the `results` DataFrame.

+The function returns the `results` DataFrame.

 ## Function **`_multivariate_ols_test`** Overview
 The function `_multivariate_ols_test` is a helper function that is used to perform a multivariate ordinary least squares (OLS) test.